The Dark Side of ADHD — Love-Bombing And Person-Fixation

 How To Handle ADHD Love-Bombing & Hyperfixation

-People with ADHD find it difficult to communicate with openness and clarity.
-They hesitate to let their guard down and keep their weaknesses and expect the other person to understand the unsaid.
+People with ADHD struggle to express their thoughts and feeling openly and clearly.
+They hesitate to let their guard down.
+They’d rather keep their weaknesses unsaid while expecting the other person to understand them.

 This breeds a ground for misunderstandings and conflicts.